-Whether you’re new to live streaming or a seasoned pro, you may have thought about what constitutes the perfect live video length.
-Does this perfection exist?
+Whether you’re new to live streaming or a seasoned pro, you may have questioned what constitutes the perfect live video length.

-In this article, we will discuss the criteria that can help you choose the ideal duration for your live streams and videos, whether you broadcast Q&As, DJ sets, product launches, or interviews.
+In this article, we discuss the criteria that can help you choose the ideal duration for your live streams and videos, whether you broadcast Q&As, DJ sets, product launches or interviews.
 We will also share some thoughts on how to keep your viewers engaged during the broadcast.

 What defines the perfect video length

 Of course, there is no such thing as a "good" or "bad" video length.
-However, it may and should vary depending on various factors, such as the topic, target audience, goal, and live streaming platform.
+However, it can and should vary depending on various factors, such as the topic, target audience, goal, type of content, and live streaming platform.
 Let's take a closer look at each of them.

-The simplest method to define your target audience is to see who has been interested in your live streams previously.
+The simplest method to define your target audience is to see who has been interested in your previous live streams.
 If you have a website, analyze its audience with special tools, such as Google Analytics, to get the info on your viewers’ ages, genders, device types, etc.

-Another way is to use analytics provided by a social platform.
+Another way is to use analytics provided by a social media platform.
 For example, YouTube provides both real-time and post-stream analytics.
 You can monitor the average watch time during the broadcast, along with the number of concurrent viewers or likes.
-After the stream, you can look through the number of new subscribers, the most-watched parts of the video, or the total watch time.
-Facebook also provides some insights, such as video retention, engagement, and the number of clicks.
-The other option to find your perfect audience is to conduct marketing research and surveys, or simply ask your audience about their interests.
+After the stream, you can look at the number of new subscribers, the most-watched parts of the video, or the total watch time.
+Facebook also provides some insights, such as video retention, engagement and the number of clicks.

-Having decided on the topic and target audience, you can go ahead and think about goals you want to achieve.
-Try using a so-called marketing funnel to better understand what outcome you want to reach.
+After you determine the topic and target audience, think about the goals you want to achieve with your live stream.
+Try using a marketing funnel to better understand what outcome you want to reach.
 According to this technique, if your objective is to bring awareness, the live stream may be relatively short and catchy so that viewers can grab the concept and get interested really fast.
 Or maybe you want to build up audience loyalty — then your live stream can last longer.

 The video’s type is crucial for deciding on its length.
 You can stream quick behind-the-scenes content for 20 minutes or opt for three-hour gameplay.
-Events can have very different video lengths — from 30 minutes of industry announcements to more than two hours of landing on Mars.
-You can look for the most popular live stream videos of a certain kind on your preferable platform(s) and compare their lengths.
-Then you can start with this number and adjust it according to your audience’s reaction.
+Events can have very different video lengths — from 30 minutes of industry announcements to more than two hours of an esports tournament.
+You can look for the most popular live stream videos of a certain kind on your preferred platform(s) and compare their lengths.
+Then, you can start with this number and adjust it according to your audience’s reaction.

-Every live streaming platform has its features and limitations.
+Every live streaming platform, including social media networks, has limitations on video length.
 Therefore, you may need to adjust your videos to the requirements or audience preferences.
-Let's take a closer look at each of them.
+Let's take a closer look at each platform.

-YouTube is the biggest video platform globally with the largest number of monthly users — two billion worldwide.
-Considering the growing popularity of live streaming, it is a good place to start.
+YouTube is the biggest video platform globally with the largest number of monthly users — nearly 2.5 billion worldwide.
+Considering the growing popularity of live streaming, it’s a good place to start.

 - Community Guidelines strikes